iamwizzdom/Ven10SmsReceiver/README.md

 # Ven10SmsReceiver
-This app displays a coded sms sent by contact called Ven10
+This app displays a coded sms sent by any contact called Ven10